 - Foam paint brushes

-Then turn your jeans inside out and cut the leg to the length of your doorway, most adult jeans should be long enough (if not you may need to make your DIY draught excluder in two parts).
+Then turn your jeans inside out and cut the leg to the length of your doorway; most adult jeans should be long enough (if not, you may need to make your DIY draught excluder in two parts).

 The window DIY draught excluder was made much thinner (about 1.5 inches from the seam).

-5. To finish, stitch up the ends when full.
-For the window excluders, I add a loop (leather or denim) so I can hang them when not in use.
+Step 5: To finish, stitch up the ends when full.
+I add a loop (leather or denim) for the window excluders so I can hang them when not in use.

 Other Stencil Phrase Ideas